MicrosoftDocs/msteams-docs/msteams-platform/troubleshoot/troubleshoot.md

 Unless you are doing silent authentication, you must follow the authentication process provided by the [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client).

+> [!NOTE]
-Also note: Due to changes introduced in July 2017, we require all authentication flow to start and end on your domain, which must be listed in the `validDomains` object in your manifest.
+>Due to changes introduced in July 2017, we require all authentication flow to start and end on your domain, which must be listed in the `validDomains` object in your manifest.

 For more information about authentication, please see [Authenticate a user](~/concepts/authentication/authentication).

 ### Static tabs not showing up

 There is a known issue where updating an existing bot app with a new or updated static tab will not show that tab change when accessing the app from a personal chat conversation.
 To see the change, you should test on a new user or test instance, or access the bot from the Apps flyout.

----

 ## Troubleshooting bots